-The overall beauty of your home can be impacted by your landscaping and your lawn is probably the largest part of your yard.
-So regardless of how well maintained and beautiful your home is you can’t ignore the look and condition of your lawn, since I can guarantee your neighbors won’t.
+The overall beauty of your home can be impacted by your landscaping, and your lawn is probably the largest part of your yard.
+So regardless of how well maintained and beautiful your home is, you can’t ignore the look and condition of your lawn, since both you and I know, your neighbors certainly won’t.

 Don’t let your lawn be an eye-sore and check out these Fall lawn care tips and be sure you know how to prepare your lawn for winter by investing the time and effort into caring for your lawn during the late summer and fall.

 Attack Weeds Now!

 Getting after weeds now will again ensure you spend less time on your lawn in the spring and summer.
 The investment you make in ensuring your lawn is healthy in the winter pays off in the spring, same goes for the weeds, but with the opposite effect.
 The more damage you do to the weed situation on your lawn now, the less likely the weeds will survive the winter and will be able to compete with your lush lawn in the spring.